jthomm/smartmatch/README.md

 # Smartmatch.js

-A half-assed decent "smart matching" utility for JavaScript.
-Inspired by Perl's [smartmatch operator](http://perldoc.perl.org/perlop.html#Smartmatch-Operator).
+A half-assed decent overloaded comparison operator for JavaScript.
+Inspired by Perl's [smartmatch operator](http://perldoc.perl.org/perlop.html#Smartmatch-Operator), `smartmatch` takes two arguments and decides how to compare them based on their types.

-## What it Does
+## Examples

-`smartmatch` takes two arguments and decides how to compare them based on their types.
 The following examples return true:

 ```js
 // Direct comparison